-Interest recognised in year ended 31 December 2021 relates to interest accrued under the Convertible Loan Agreement signed with Africa GreenCo Group, Zambia.
+Interest recognised in year ended 31 December 2023 relates to interest accrued under the Convertible Loan Agreement signed with Africa GreenCo Group, Zambia, and the Note Purchase Agreement signed with Bboxx Limited, England & Wales.

-The Company's investments are disclosed in note 13 to the accounts.
+The Company's investments are disclosed in Note 13 to the accounts.

-9. Fair value gains/(losses) through profit or loss
+9. Fair value (losses)/gains through profit or loss